SunnyHaze/Sunnyhaze/README.md

 </a>

 ### Self introduction
-- 📫 I am a Chinese undergraduate of Sichuan University🐼, majoring in computer science and technology💻.
+- 📫 I am working on my Bachelor degree in Sichuan University🐼, China.
+My major is computer science and technology💻.
-- 🔭 I’m currently working on Compiler & Mantra-Net.
+- 🔭 I’m currently working on Compiler(Stanford CS143) & Image manipulation detection.
-- 🌱 I’m currently learning ML and DL, especially NLP.
+- 🌱 I’m currently learning ML and DL.
 <!--
 **SunnyHaze/Sunnyhaze** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.